 UN/Austria/ESA Symposium on Space Applications to Support the Plan of Implementation of the World Summit on Sustainable Development

-"Space Tools and Solutions for Monitoring the Atmosphere in Support of Sustainable Development"
+"Space Tools and Solutions for Monitoring the Atmosphere and Land Cover"

 The Symposium will be hosted and co-sponsored by the Government of Austria (Federal Ministry for European and International Affairs and Federal Ministry for Transport, Innovation and Technology), the State of Styria and the City of Graz.
 It will also be co-sponsored by ESA.
-This will be the fourteenth in a series of symposia organized through the United Nations Programme on Space Applications in cooperation with these co-sponsors since 1994.
-The Symposium programme is supported through contributions by the Austrian Central Institute for Meteorology and Geodynamics (ZAMG), the European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT), the National Aeronautics and Space Administration (NASA), the GMES Bureau of the European Commission, the Group on Earth Observations (GEO), the U.S. Geological Survey (USGS) and others.
+This will be the fifteenth in a series of symposia organized through the United Nations Programme on Space Applications in cooperation with these co-sponsors since 1994.
+The Symposium programme is supported through contributions by the National Aeronautics and Space Administration (NASA) and others.

-The deadline for application for participants seeking full or partial funding support has expired on 22 June 2007.
+The deadline for application for participants seeking full or partial funding is 20 June 2008.

 Symposium Programme and Presentations: